Which of the following best describes the resonance structures of... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the resonance structures of formamide ()?
+Which of the following best describes the resonance structures of the allylic carbocation ?

 A